stevekinney/stevekinney.net/src/courses/figma/components.md

 Figma's Assets panel is where you can keep all your components organized.
 You can create a library of components to share with your team, making sure everyone uses the same elements.
 Naming them well and grouping them helps you find and use components quickly.

 [Sections](layers.md#sections) are useful not only for marking whether or not a given component is ready for development, but also add a layer of organization to your [Assets](getting-started.md#assets) panel.

-- [ ] Talk about what you can and cannot change about inside a component in Figma.